mhmdheydarii/Django-Blog-Project/README.md

   <h2 style="color:#34495e;">About the Project</h2>
   <p>
-    This is my first project built with Django.
-I'm trying to test my skills and improve my coding ability in Django.
+    This project was created to practice my Django skills and improve my understanding of Django development.
   </p>

   <h2 style="color:#34495e;">Project Goal</h2>